This page prepares you for the gym. The next page shows you how to work out.

-Before we begin, I want to stress that the easy reading portion of this guide is over.
+Before we begin, I want to stress that the easy reading portion of this handbook is over.
 What remains is a long-form walkthrough.
 So set aside 30 minutes to read this.
 While building muscle is very straightforward, there's a lot to know to avoid wasting your time.
 Do you want to gain 20lbs (9kg) in 2 years or 3 months?
 Then learn it properly.

 At the end of this phase, I will provide you with an exhaustive cheat sheet.
 So there’s no need to take notes whatsoever.
 On the next page, we'll finally dive into the most efficient workout plan on the web.
 Just hold tight.

 This takes 5 minutes.

 If you don’t have a reference for what your body looked like before you started working out, it's surprisingly difficult to appreciate how much your body has changed over time.
 We humans are not wired to notice our own bodies' gradual changes.

 Weekly, your muscle size gains will not be noticeable — you're only gaining a few millimeters.
 But, when gains are consistent, like they are on this program, adults can add 2.5” (6.35cm) of circumference to each arm after ~3 months.
 That’s significant.

 Pictured below is just a 2” (5cm) gain.
 (If you’re a woman who’d like to stay smaller than this size, you can stop this program whenever you’re happy with your results.)

 So here's what you need to do for your first task in prep week: Beginning today, take one set of body photos every 6 weeks.
 This is the interval at which physique changes are noticeable.
 For each set of photos, stand in front of a mirror and follow this: